Wilfrid Wood is a satirical sculptor.

 He's inspired by asymmetrical faces, fat bodies, beautiful bodies, hairy bodies, The Uncanny, doggies, fashion, self‑taught artists, contortionists, freaks, sport, tongues and gender fluid internet exhibitionists.
 The sculptures are initially sketched before being fleshed out as quickly made maquettes.
 He then takes them further in cheap materials like polymer clay and papier máché.
 Finally they are airbrushed and varnished to an immaculate level of finish.

 At the moment he's using plasticine for a series of heads called Plasticine Models featuring actual fashion models and people who think they are models.
+He does a lot of drawing and just had a show of portraits called 'Drawings of People'.
 Occasionally he gets a commission but most of the time he produces sculptures for his own entertainment which end up on social media and sold in galleries.

 I'll be talking about portraits of celebrities, friends, human beings.
 How to get people to sit for you.
 How to depict boring looking people.
 About getting frustrated with life drawing.
 Trying to get a likeness.
 Does it matter if a portrait looks like the subject?
 Whats the difference between a caricature and a portrait?
 Why drawing is good for mental health.